solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ## Integrate Azure Cognitive Services

-The Azure AI services integrations included in the the `azure_cognitive` schema of the `azure_ai` extension provide rich set of AI Language features accessible directly from the database.
-The list of functionality includes sentiment analysis, language detection, key phrase extraction, entity recognition, and text summarization.
+The Azure AI services integrations included in the `azure_cognitive` schema of the `azure_ai` extension provide a rich set of AI Language features accessible directly from the database.
+The functionalities include sentiment analysis, language detection, keyphrase extraction, entity recognition, and text summarization.
 Access to these capabilities is enabled through the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/overview).

-To review the full list of Azure AI capabilities accessible through the extension, run the following command from the `psql` prompt to display a list of the functions available in the `azure_cognitive` schema.
+To review the complete list of Azure AI capabilities accessible through the extension, run the following command from the `psql` prompt to display a list of the functions available in the `azure_cognitive` schema.

 ```sql
 \x